DOT / SAP Evaluations Explained Step-by-Step

 If You Have More Questions…

 There are many regulations involved in workplace testing and returning to work after a positive test or rule violation, but this blog covers the big picture of the process.
-If you have further questions regarding how long a SAP program is or the assessment process, call us today at 800-671-8589 for a free consultation.
+If you have further questions about the duration of a SAP program or the assessment process, call us today at 800-671-8589 for a free consultation.

 We have been serving DOT-regulated employees for the past 15 years.
 Read our DOT SAP program reviews for more information.

-Our team is happy to help you out, whether in-person or remotely online.
+Our team would be happy to assist you, whether in person or online.